NandaniJS08/moneywise-finlit-platform/README.md

 - 🎮 Gamified learning with points, levels, and achievements
 - 📊 Real-time progress analytics & dashboards
 - 🌐 Multi-language architecture (scalable for regional languages)
-- 📴 Fully offline-first (PWA)
+- 📴 Fully offline-first Progressive Web App (PWA)
-- 🔒 No login, no tracking, privacy-first
+- 🔒 No login, no tracking, privacy-first design
-- 📱 Responsive design (mobile, tablet, desktop)
+- 📱 Responsive across mobile, tablet, and desktop

 ---

 ## 📴 Offline-First by Design
-- Works entirely without internet
+- Works entirely without internet after the first load
-- Powered by Service Worker + LocalStorage
+- Powered by Service Worker and LocalStorage
-- Ideal for low-bandwidth and accessibility-focused environments
+- Designed for low-bandwidth and accessibility-focused environments
-- All data stored locally on the user’s device
+- All data is stored locally on the user’s device

----

-## 🚀 Quick Start
-1. Clone or download the repository
-2. Open `index.html` in any modern browser
-3. Start playing — no setup and no login required

 ---